camptocamp/c2cgeoportal/doc/integrator/editing.rst

 Any c2cgeoportal application comes with an editing interface, available at ``/edit`` (assuming ``/`` is the application's root URL).

-The editing interface requires the editing plugin (``cgxp_editing``), which is provided by CGXP as of commit `58c931d
+The editing interface requires the editing plugin (``cgxp.plugins.Editing``), which is provided by CGXP as of commit `58c931d
 <https://github.com/camptocamp/cgxp/commit/58c931de2f6397ffba223b4305d0b10a18413032>`_.
-So make sure your application uses an appropriate version (commit) of CGXP.
+Make sure your application uses an appropriate version (commit) of CGXP.

 The editing interface is defined in the application's ``templates/edit.html`` and ``templates/edit.js`` files.
 The integrator can edit